n1nj4sec/pupy/README.md

 > I have another error at installation

-Follow the Installations steps in the wiki
+Follow the Installations steps in the wiki (yes I know)

 > Hey, I love pupy and I was wondering if I could offer you a beer !